MichelleDuda/dg-student-ordering-system/README.md

 <img src="static/documentation/features/sign_in.jpg">
 <img src="static/documentation/features/sign_out.jpg">

+### Profile Update Page
+- The profile update page contains a form where users are able to manipulate backend user data from the portal.

+### Contact/Feeback Page
+- The contact page conatins a form that will allow the user to send an email to the admin team.
+At the moment it prints the form data to the terminal and can be wired up to actually interact with an email system later.

 ### User Feedback Messages
 - Feedback messages are present throughout the site to confirm to a user that they were successful in signing in, signing out, placing an order, updating an order, updating their profile, etc.